-What is endosymbiotic theory?
+What is the endosymbiotic theory?

-The endosymbiotic theory states that some of the organelles (e.g. mitochondria, chloroplast) in today’s eukaryotic cells were once prokaryotic microbes.
+- The endosymbiotic theory states that some of the organelles (e.g. mitochondria, chloroplast) in today’s eukaryotic cells were once prokaryotic microbes.

-According to this theory, the first eukaryotes were probably some Protozoans (e.g. amoeba) that were unicellular and intook nutrients in the food vacuole through the process of phagocytosis.
+- According to this theory, the first eukaryotes were probably some Protozoans (e.g. amoeba) that were unicellular and took nutrients in the food vacuole through the process of phagocytosis.
 In one phase of evolutionary history, some of these protozoans ingested some microbes that instead of being digested developed a symbiotic association with the host (the protozoan).
 In the origin story of chloroplast, that microbe was the photosynthetic bacteria.

-- The protozoan provided the cyanobacterium with protection, a stable environment and mineral nutrients.
+- The protozoan provided the cyanobacterium with protection, a stable environment, and mineral nutrients.

 - The cyanobacterium produced carbohydrates for the protozoan.

 After the association was successful, the evolutionary selection caused the cell wall of the cyanobacterium to be lost or digested by the cellulose digestive enzyme of the protozoan.
-As a result, two membrane structure is found which resembles the structure of thylakoid.
+As a result, two membrane structure is found which resembles the structure of a thylakoid.
 It contains DNA.
 And this structure can be assumed the simplest type of chloroplast.

 Evidence for this is based on the following: